Performances and Artists

 For many music lovers, Steve Tyrell is the voice of romance.
-The Grammy Award-winning modern day crooner returns to Cabaret Jazz this coming Friday, June 12 and Saturday, June 13.
+The Grammy Award-winning modern day crooner returns to Cabaret Jazz this coming Friday, June 12 and Saturday, June 13, 2015.
 Both performances start at 7:00 p.m. with pre-show bar service beginning at 6:00 p.m.
-Tickets are on sale now.

 Tyrell has been at the forefront of American pop music since the mid-1960s.
 At the age of nineteen, he became a producer in New York City, where he worked alongside the legendary Burt Bacharach and Hal David on hits including “The Look of Love” and “Alfie,” the title song from the 1966 film starring Michael Caine.
 A couple of years later, Tyrell participated in an even bigger cinematic song smash with “Raindrops Keep Fallin’ on My Head.”
 The Bacharach-David tune, which was sung by B.J.
 Thomas, won the 1969 Oscar Award for Best Original Song from its memorable use inButch Cassidy and the Sundance Kid starring Paul Newman and Robert Redford.
 The scene – in which Newman kindles a love affair with the help of a bicycle – is one of cinema history’s most respected instances of the seamless integration of musical and visual aesthetics.